How to Make the Greatest Cinnamon Rolls of Your Life

 Going to sleep at night knowing the next day holds the promise of cinnamon rolls is comforting.

 Meanwhile, throughout those early months, I was inundated with messages on Instagram from followers who wanted to know what “discard” was and to please DM them a recipe of what to do with it.
 I listlessly gave in, posting free and easy recipes that might have seemed pretty convincing.
 But in reality, I was overwhelmed with how much I hated baking.
 My self-worth was in tatters because a few days before Thanksgiving of 2019, I was fired from my longtime job that had given me a baking platform to speak from in the first place.

 Actually, my family was fired.
-My partner was the sous chef at the “celebrity chef” owned brunch restaurant where we met and dedicated our lives to.
+My partner was the sous chef at the “celebrity chef”-owned brunch restaurant where we met and dedicated our lives to.
 Honestly, we should’ve seen it coming.
 We knew we worked for an exploitative misogynist who was truly only good at stroking his bad boy chef image.
 But instead of breaking away and starting our own thing, we had decided to stay put, buy a home, have a kid, and begin a family before a business venture.
 We made on the high-end of what managing chefs make within our city and thought of ourselves as the lucky ones.

-But I did come back to it, and when I do, my favorites are the recipes that are leavened with expectancy and not-too-sweet-frosting-laden immediate gratification the next day.
-Hence, overnight cinnamon rolls.
+This cinnamon rolls recipe has a lot going for it.
+It doubles in size overnight and offers instant gratification the next morning.
 My toddler loves them.
 I love them.
 My neighbors love them.
 It’s consistently been the recipe that’s made me look at my mixer with fondness rather than shooting daggers at it.
 That’s bread hope right there.
 Going to sleep at night knowing the next day holds the promise of cinnamon rolls is comforting, even to this bitter-ass pastry lady.

 Side note: your best friend in the kitchen is a scale that can register grams.
 It’s really fun and you’ll feel like a mad scientist or on Narcos Bakes or something.
 Highly encourage the investment for ease/enjoyment, but the recipe is in cups/ounces if you don't have one yet (get one).
 Also, I like to use regular old All-Purpose (King Arthur is great!) flour for this recipe other than the alternative flour (which is totally optional but adds a nice nutty flavor).
 Using bread flour will result in a tougher dough, so stick with everyday all-purpose.
 This dough is a brilliant thing to do midday on a Saturday for major Sunday payoff—again, that expectant anticipation can be a comfort.

-- 50 grams (1/3 cup) alternative flour such as whole-grain, rye, spelt, or just replace with AP
+• 50 grams (⅓ cup) alternative flour such as whole-grain, rye, spelt, or just replace with AP

-- 350 grams (2 3/4 cups) all-purpose flour
+• 350 grams (2¾ cups) all-purpose flour

-- 51 grams (1/4 cup) sugar
+• 51 grams (¼ cup) sugar

-- 7 grams (2 1/4 teaspoons) active dry yeast
+• 7 grams (2¼ teaspoons) active dry yeast

 • 10 grams (1½ teaspoons) salt (I like fine sea salt!)

-- 100 grams (around 3/4 cup) sourdough starter
+• 100 grams (around ¾ cup) sourdough starter

-- 5 eggs
+• 5 eggs

-- 100 grams (scant 1/2 cup) buttermilk, kefir, milk with a bit of yogurt mixed in, just plain old milk, whatever you have!
+• 100 grams (scant ½ cup) buttermilk, kefir, milk with a bit of yogurt mixed in, just plain old milk, whatever you have!

-- 150 grams (5 1/2ish ounces) cold butter
+• 150 grams (5½ish ounces) cold butter

-- 100 grams (1/2 cup) granulated sugar
+• 100 grams (½ cup) granulated sugar

-- 100 grams (1/2 cup) brown sugar
+• 100 grams (½ cup) brown sugar

-- 1/2 teaspoon sea salt
+• ½ teaspoon sea salt

-- 1 Tablespoon cinnamon
+• 1 Tablespoon cinnamon

-- 1 teaspoon ground ginger
+• 1 teaspoon ground ginger

-- 1/4 teaspoon ground nutmeg
+• ¼ teaspoon ground nutmeg

-- 1/4 teaspoon cardamom
+• ¼ teaspoon cardamom

-- 69 grams (5 Tablespoons) melted butter
+• 69 grams (5 Tablespoons) melted butter

 Kefir Cream Cheese Frosting: